All Episodes

 Any way you slice it, maybe it doesn't work out, but at least we got a shot.

-You know, people said to me, or some one of these political fact checkers wrote, well, Hannity said that Obama shouldn't talk to the Mullers in Iran because Obama's weak.
+You know, people said to me, or some one of these political fact-checkers wrote, well, Hannity said that Obama shouldn't talk to the Mulls and Iran because Obama's weak.

-There's a reason, you know, you you got a different president here.
+You know, you got a different president here.

-Obama wants to give these people 150 billion dollars and they still continue to spin their centurifuges.
+Obama wants to give these people $150 billion and they still continue to spend their centrifuges.

 I mean, I never trusted Obama because Obama's clueless about negotiating.